bmorrisondev/clerk-webhooks-handler/readme.md

 To run this project, you will need to add the following environment variables to your .env file:

-- `WEBHOOK_SECRET` &emdash; The value obtained from the Clerk dashboard when registering a new endpoint.
+- `WEBHOOK_SECRET` — The _Signing Secret_ value obtained from the Clerk dashboard when registering a new endpoint.

 ## Usage/Examples